One Year – Five Seasons

 Winter-spring

 The most active of folk can now find time for three activities during the day, including one in the evening.
 Grab the chance to go ski touring in shorts and surf down the slopes on the sugar shaped snow crystals.
-Dig in and shape a sofa in the snow and sunbathe while enjoying an orange or a ‘fika’.
+Dig in and shape a sofa in the snow and sunbathe while enjoying an orange or a ‘ Swedish fika’.

 Spring